 How ProjectManagerHelps a Pilot Study

 A pilot study is a project.
-Like we wrote earlier, it only differs in terms of its size.
-Therefore, a project management software is key to making sure you plan and implement it well.
+As we wrote earlier, it only differs in terms of its size.
+Therefore, project management software is key to making sure you plan and implement it well.
 With ProjectManager, you can plan all the phases of the pilot study on a kanban board.
 Each step is a column heading and the tasks are cards that travel horizontally across them.

 With our multiple views, you can further track the project by switching to the Gantt view, which places all the tasks across a project timeline.
 The start date and end dates are represented by points on the timeline, with a bar connecting them to illustrate the duration of the task.
-Dependent tasks can be linked and all tasks can be assigned to whomever is responsible for executing them.
+Dependent tasks can be linked and all tasks can be assigned to whoever is responsible for executing them.

-Meanwhile, Project managers get the transparency they want into every aspect of the project.
+Meanwhile, Project managers get the transparency they want in every aspect of the project.
 Our dashboard gets current data and crunches those numbers to display in colorful graphs and charts.
 Six project metrics are tracked, such as task progress, health and variance.

-ProjectManager is a cloud-based project management software that keeps project running smoothing through every phase, from initiation to close.
+ProjectManager is a cloud-based project management software that keeps projects running smoothing through every phase, from initiation to close.
 Project managers get the tools they need to better plan, track and report on progress, while teams are given collaborative features that make them more productive.
 Try ProjectManager with your next project with this free 30-day trial.